-These state and federal requirements determine what and when foods and beverages may be sold or given to students in non-HFC public schools.
+These federal and state requirements determine what and when foods and beverages may be sold or given to students from vending machines in non-HFC public schools.
 They also regulate the accrual of income from sales of foods and beverages to students.